The Benefits of Yoga in the Management of Arthritis

 Cat Pose is a gentle backbend that loosens up the spine, stretches the back of the torso, and releases tension in the neck.

 Additionally, it softly stimulates and strengthens the abdominal organs.
 It also opens the chest, encouraging the breath to become slow and deep bringing a sense of relaxation.

 The spinal movement of the two poses stimulates the kidneys and adrenal glands.
 Coordinating this movement with your breathing relieves stress and calms the mind.

 This sequence also helps to develop postural awareness and balance throughout the body.
-It brings the spine into correct alignment and can help prevent back pain when practiced regularly.
+It brings the spine into correct alignment and can help prevent back pain when practised regularly.

 4. Supine Twist

 This particular yoga pose has a calming effect on both the body and mind.
 A Supine Twist also helps to release the tensions and emotions that we carry in our back body, especially the shoulders.